Volume 8 Number 18 May 6, 2011

 The Fire Service Awards are coordinated through the State Fire Marshal's Office annually and are sponsored by the following fire-service related organizations: the Florida Joint Council of Fire & Emergency Services, the Fire Training Director's Association, the Florida State Firefighters Association, the Fire Chiefs' Association, the Fire Marshal and Inspectors Association, the Professional Firefighters Association and the Emergency Preparedness Association.

-Florida CFO Jeff Atwater on Tuesday announced the arrests of a clinic manager and employee on fraud and theft charges as a result of allegations that an Orlando clinic manager coerced employees to fraudulently bill Direct General Insurance Company for more than $60,000 in Personal Injury Protection (PIP) claims.
-Three others are still being sought.
+Florida CFO Jeff Atwater on Tuesday announced the arrests of a clinic manager on fraud and theft charges as a result of allegations that an Orlando clinic manager coerced employees to fraudulently bill Direct General Insurance Company for more than $60,000 in Personal Injury Protection (PIP) claims.
+Two others are still being sought.

 "These arrests represent the kind of manipulation and fraud that takes place in accident clinics throughout our state and drive up auto insurance costs for all Floridians," said CFO Jeff Atwater.
 "I am committed to cracking down on PIP fraud, putting these thieves behind bars and finding new ways to combat this pervasive crime."